amalay/terraform-azure/learning/day-01/README.md

 # Terraform Learning - Day 01

 ### Learning Steps

+#### Environment Setup
+1. Install VS Code if not installed already.
+2. Install Azure CLI if not installed already.
+3. Check the Azure CLI version by executing this command <b>az --version</b> on your terminal in VS code.
+4. Upgrade Azure CLI if it older version by executing this command <b>az upgrade</b> on your terminal in VS code.
+5. Install Terraform extension by Microsoft in VS code.
+6. Download Terraform for Windows 32/64 bit and install it on your machine.
+7. Validate terraform whether it is installed successfully or not by executing this command <b>terraform -help </b> on your terminal in VS code.

+#### Project Setup
 1. Create a file <b>main.tf</b> on root folder
 2. Add below code snnipet in it: